• William Chick

 Mar.
 20 [or 26?], 1786.
 Hanover Co., VA.
 James SIMS & wife Elizabeth of Union Dist., SC, to William CHICK of State of VA, James City Co., 342 acres in Louisa & Hanover Counties on Terapin Swamp adj.
 Pouncey ANDERSON, David JOHNSON, Nathan SIMS, Matthew SIMS & John GLEN, for £205 & 5 shillings.
 Signed: James SIMS.
 Wits: Pettus RAGLAND, John BULLOCK, Nathan SIMS, Nathl.
 HENDERSON.
 Proved Sept.
 9, 1786.
 (Hanover Deeds 1783-1792, pp.174-175; see also "Records of Hanover County," Virginia Land Records (Gen. Pub.
 Co., 1982), p.144, orig. pub. in William & Mary College Qtrly, 1st Series, Vols.
 21, 22, 23.)

-Note: The above deed confirms that William Chick was living in James City County in 1786, as proven by the tax lists.
+Note: The above deed confirms that William Chick of Hanover Co., VA, was the William Chick who was in James City County in 1786, according to tax lists.

 Dec.
 3 [or 8?], 1787.
 Hanover Co., VA.
 Nathan SIMS & wife Mary of Hanover Co. to William CHICK of same, 206 acres on branches of Tarepine [Terapin] Swamp adj.
 David HENDERSON, William HENDERSON, William CHICK, & Chas.
 SIMS, for £206.
 Signed: Nathan SIMS, Mary SIMS.
 Wits: Chap.
 AUSTIN, Pettus RAGLAND, Zachariah PULLIAM, Robert ANDERSON, Benjamin B. HOPE.
 Proved Apr.
 4, 1788.
 (Hanover Deeds 1783-1792, pp.288-299; see also "Records of Hanover County," Virginia Land Records (Gen. Pub.
 Co., 1982), p.144, orig. pub. in William & Mary College Qtrly, 1st Series, Vols.
 21, 22, 23.)